lloc/wordpress-plugins-phpunit/README.md

 ## Step 4

-Lets create a directory that will give a home to our source-code.
+Let's create a directory that will give a home to our source-code.
 This is the place where you'll put a first class that you'll test soon.

     mkdir -p src/wccta && touch src/wccta/Plugin.php
     rm -f tests/wccta/WcctaTest.php && touch tests/wccta/PluginTest.php
     touch wordpress-plugins-phpunit.php

-We want to test some method of the class plugin.
+We want to test some methods of the class `Plugin`.
 Imagine a method called `is_loaded` that returns `true` on success.
 When you are ready, execute:

     composer test